chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationjob_get.md

 ```

 ##### Response
 The following is an example of a response.

-Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
+>**Note:** The response object shown here might be shortened for readability.
+All the properties will be returned from an actual call.

 <!-- {
   "blockType": "response",
   "truncated": true,